rschwa6308/Crossword-Puzzle-Solver/write-ups/progress_report/progress_report.md

 In terms of answer format, Quiz Bowl answers are well-spaced and coherent.
 Crossword answers are concatenated into one word, so in their default form, they are not present in Wikipedia for concatenated multi-word answers.
 One could use a parser to parse concatenated words into separate words, but there might different viable ways to parse concatenated words into valid English words, so there is information lost in the concatenation.

 Our tf-idf guesser is robust to clue-answer data, but this doesn't transfer to Quiz Bowl data due to the differences in the datasets.
 This is evident from the fact that we received a non-zero accuracy (50-70%) in running our tf-idf guesser on crossword data that is presented in our uploaded video.
 If our tf-idf guesser trained on crossword data was inherently flawed, it would produce zero accuracy on both Quiz Bowl and Crossword data.
+Outputs from `guessing_output.ipynb` for our tf-idf guesses on crossword clue-answers is shown in `outputs/guessing.ipynb.output`.
+This shows that our tf-idf guesser is working well for crossword test data.

 The non-trivial differences between the Quiz Bowl question-answer data and the crossword clue-answer data causes high dissimilarity between question-answer vectors and the clue-answer vectors.
 This high dissimilarity significantly affects the transferability of a crossword-trained tf-idf guesser to Quiz Bowl data.

 ## What's Next?
 - Improvements to the guesser